Compliance And Data

 Non-compliance with labour and employment laws could lead to serious penalties, as well as impacting your employer brand.
 Legal regulations vary by region, but not being able to justify recruiting decisions or being unable to provide supporting evidence could end in investigation or prosecution.

 Good record keeping is the easiest way of avoiding this.
-Recruiting software tools like HireHive make tracking recruiting data easy and helps you to keep the data you need securely on record.
+Recruiting software tools like HireHive make tracking recruiting analytics and data easy and helps you to keep the data you need securely on record.
 Most regulations have a fixed timeframe that you need to retain data for, so it is great to know all you need is to hand, if ever requested.

 Being able to leverage data on your activities will give you a significant edge on the competition